mevdschee/php-crud-api/README.md

 the parameters that the end-point reads or the document that it answers with, so there is nothing to generate the description from.
 You can write that description by hand in a custom OpenAPI builder class.
-The class must provide a constructor that accepts four parameters and a "build" method that writes into the OpenAPI definition it was handed.
+The class must provide a constructor that accepts three parameters and a "build" method that writes into the OpenAPI definition it was handed.

 Here is an example of a custom OpenAPI builder that documents the "/hello"